linto-ai/linto-studio/studio-sdk/README.md

 # LinTO Studio SDK

-LinTO Studio SDK is a toolkit to connect with LinTO Studio API.
+LinTO Studio SDK is a wrapper around LinTO Studio API.
+You can generate an auth token from [LinTO Studio](https://studio.linto.ai) in the organization settings.

 It is available in Python and Javascript (NodeJS and web browser).